Winter Birdwatching in Ohio

 Want additional birdwatching opportunities?
 Check out the migratory birds in spring and fall, as well as the summer and year-round visitors to our preserves!

-Our Kitty Todd Preserve consists of nearly 1,200 acres of northwest Ohio’s Oak Openings Region.
+Our Kitty Todd Preserve consists of more than 1,200 acres of northwest Ohio’s Oak Openings Region.
 This complex of oak savanna and wet prairie developed on sand and clay deposited by glacial Lake Warren, the ancient predecessor of present-day Lake Erie.
 The combination of porous sandy soils of the former beach ridges and an impervious clay layer beneath those soils creates an unforgiving environment that fluctuates from flooding in the spring to arid in midsummer—creating a variety of habitat types for birds.
-All told, Kitty Todd is home to roughly 140 native bird species.
+Roughly 140 native bird species have been recorded at Kitty Todd Preserve.
+There are likely many more just waiting to be seen.
 Winter visitors to this preserve: northern harrier and dark-eyed junco.

 Great Egret Marsh Preserve consists of more than 150 acres of marsh and surrounding upland in Ottawa County, across the road from East Harbor State Park.
 The preserve’s marshes are part of the West Harbor Basin, a long, narrow pool of Lake Erie backwater that geologists believe was once the channel of the Portage River.
 The natural productivity of the preserve’s coastal marshes makes it a haven for the millions of birds that feed and rest in the region each year during spring and fall migrations.
 Winter visitors at this preserve: tundra swan, American tree sparrow, white-throated sparrow, great black-backed gull, American black duck, redhead, and red-shouldered hawk.